Why have toll roads?

 What do I get from using a toll road?

 Toll roads are built and maintained to the highest possible standards.
-Because we uphold such standards, South Africa is recognized as a world leader in pavement technology.
+Because we uphold such standards, South Africa is recognised as a world leader in pavement technology.

 Therefore you are ensured of a smooth ride, saving you on the running costs of your vehicle and saving you time.
 Improved security ensures you a safe and pleasant journey.
 Tolls ensure that funding is available much sooner, for adding highway capacity at the right time thereby relieving congestion, reducing losses in time and productivity.

-Toll Road Tariffs for roads in South Africa 2014
+Toll Road Tariffs for roads in South Africa 2017 (click below to download)